-Spouse's pension: 50% of the monthly pension the deceased received or was entitled to receive is paid to an eligible widow(er).
+Spouse's pension: 50% of the old age or disability pension the deceased received or was entitled to receive is paid to an eligible widow(er).
 If there is more than one widow, the pension is split equally.
-Widow(er)s younger than age 40 are entitled to a lump sum of four years of the spouse's pension.
+A lump sum of four years of the deceased's pension is paid to widow(er)s younger than age 40.

-Orphan's pension: 25% of the monthly pension the deceased received or was entitled to receive is paid for each eligible orphan; 40% for each full orphan.
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid for each eligible orphan; 40% for each full orphan.